 “Capitalism has a new denominator.
-It’s not capital, it’s actually TIME.”
+It’s not capital, it’s TIME.”

 Today, customers are more conditioned to focus on their ‘buying experience’ than the product/service itself.
-Now, Walmart and Amazon or Amazon and Microsoft compete over a redefined yardstick- Economies of Speed.
+Today, Walmart and Amazon, or Amazon and Microsoft, find themselves locked in a fierce competition that revolves around a metric – Economies of Speed.
 They use speed to deliver a memorable ‘experience’ by optimizing for time.
-As a result, the science of experience has taken the centerstage amongst business priorities.
+As a result, the science of experience has taken center stage among business priorities.

-Dhiraj explains, “In the past, it was about getting strategy right and then executing it whole hog in the right direction that you have chosen.
+Dhiraj explains, “In the past, it was about getting the strategy right and then executing it whole project in the right direction that you have chosen.
 Today, exploration happens throughout the execution.
-It’s about having a culture that is resilient towards failure i.e. accepting failure as a part of the journey and continuously learning.
+It’s about having a culture that accepts failure as a part of the journey and continuously learning.
 That’s how culture eats strategy today.”

 Large businesses are often reluctant to budget for exploration through experimentation, given the uncertainty that’s characteristic of the exercise.
 Yet Mu Sigma, having served as a steadfast partner in driving key transformation initiatives, has repeatedly and successfully applied the Art of Problem-Solving (AoPS) which is based on the fundamental belief of extreme experimentation.

-On the other hand, the non-Network natives have to disrupt an old framework and scale a new mountain, the Economies of Speed.
-Their path to the top has to be very different from that of Network natives.
+On the other hand, the Non-network Natives must disrupt an old framework and scale a new mountain, the Economies of Speed.
+Their path to the top must be vastly different from that of Network Natives.
 Inefficient exploration and efficient exploitation will play a huge role in their strategy to unlearn the principles of Economies of Scale and internalize those of Economies of Speed.

 Since Economies of Speed revolve around creating a seamless customer experience through time optimization, one needs to explore the science of time to perfect the science of experience.
 While studying time, we need to focus on the present and capitalize on this instant.

-And at present, time is of the essence- to economize, to explore inefficiently and to exploit efficiently.
+At present, time is of the essence – to economize, to explore inefficiently, and to exploit efficiently.

-“We have all grown up being taught that “time is money”, maybe we will grow old saying that “money is actually time.”
+“We have all grown up being taught that “time is money”, maybe we will grow old believing that “money is actually time.”